Fernando Álvarez de Toledo, 3rd Duke of Alba: Governor of the Netherlands (1567–73)

 From August to October 1566, the "Iconoclasm" (Beeldenstorm) took place in the Netherlands, during which Calvinist mobs attacked and destroyed numerous Catholic monasteries and churches, ransacking tombs and destroying statues.
 To tackle the civil and religious rebels, King Philip II sent Alba to Brussels on 22 August 1567, at the head of a powerful army.
 Upon arrival, he replaced Margaret of Parma, the sister of the Spanish king, as head of the civil jurisdiction.
-He decided that the local nobility was in open rebellion against the king and supported the new Protestant teachings.
-Heresy in his view.
+He decided that the local nobility was in open rebellion against the king and supported the new Protestant teachings, heresy in the Catholic view.

 A few days later, on 5 September 1567, Alba established the "Council of Troubles", popularly known in the Netherlands as the "Court of Blood," to prosecute those responsible for the riots of 1566, especially those deemed heretics.
 Alba also targeted the local Catholic nobles who favoured dialogue and who opposed outside intervention.
-Two of the three heads of Flemish nobility, the Count of Egmont, a Catholic General for Philip II, who had led the cavalry that defeated the French at the Battle of San Quentin, and Philip de Montmorency, Count of Horn, were arrested.
-The court sentenced both counts to death.
+Two of the three heads of Flemish nobility, the Count of Egmont, a Catholic General for Philip II, who had led the cavalry that defeated the French at the Battle of San Quentin, and Philip de Montmorency, Count of Horn, were arrested and the court sentenced both counts to death.
 The Mayor of Antwerp, Anthony van Stralen, Lord of Merksem and Jan van Casembroot were other famous victims of the bloody repression, along with a large group of other apostates.
 Those condemned were executed on 5 June 1568 in the Town Hall Square in Brussels.
-Alba had little confidence in Flemish justice, which he perceived as sympathetic to the defendants, and witnessed the executions in person.
+Alba had little confidence in conventional Flemish justice, which he perceived as sympathetic to the defendants, and witnessed the executions in person.
+He would later become equally mistrustful of the local helpers of the Council of Troubles as possibly having their own agendas.

 The maintenance of the troops in Flanders entailed substantial economic costs.
-The Duke decided to impose new taxes on the population.
+The Duke imposed new taxes on the population and reformed its laws.
 Some cities, including Utrecht, refused to pay and declared a rebellion, which quickly spread throughout the Netherlands.
-William the Silent, the prince of Orange, enlisted the help of the French Huguenots; and started to actively support the rebellion.
+William the Silent, the prince of Orange, enlisted the help of the French Huguenots and started to actively support the rebellion.
 William and the Huguenots took many Dutch cities.
 The Spanish troops advanced under banners with the Latin legend Pro lege, rege, et grege, which in English means For the law, the king, and the people [literally, the flock].